vdbrink/vdbrink.github.io/esphome/index.md

 It's also fun to build your own.
 It's also possible to combine multiple sensors together with one ESP board.

-The ESP board is a small mini computer with onboard wifi.
+The ESP board is a small mini computer with onboard Wifi.
 ESPHome makes it easy to program these boards.

 You define for each ESP board the connected sensors in a template.
 In the template, you define your ESP board and which and how the sensors are connected.
-The sensor also automatically register itself to Home Assistant (or sends its data to a MQTT server).
+The sensor registers itself automatically to Home Assistant (or sends its data to a MQTT server).

 ---

 ## Articles

-I wrote multiple articles about creating your own wireless wifi sensors and actuators based on the ESP chip with ESPHome:
+I wrote multiple articles about creating your own wireless Wifi sensors and actuators based on the ESP chip with ESPHome:

 * [Motion and Presence sensor based on the RCWL-0516 sensor](microwave_radar_sensor_rcwl-0516)
 * [Co2 sensor based on a SCD40 sensor](co2_scd40)